Facilitation as a key to success

 No event goes perfectly.
 From technical glitches to heated discussions or digressions from the topic: the ability to react flexibly to unexpected situations is a hallmark of good moderation.

 With a flair for improvisation, humour and tact, problems can be resolved elegantly without disrupting the flow of the event.
-Direct yet polite references to disruptions or skilfully steering the conversation back to the main topic ensure that the discussion remains productive.
+Direct yet polite references to disruptions or skilfully steering the discussion back to the main topic ensure that the discussion remains productive.

 Unexpected challenges require